8 Equipment-Free Lower Body Moves for Strength

 Can bodyweight lower body exercises actually build muscle?

 Yes.
 Schoenfeld et al. (2015, PMID 25853914) demonstrated that low-load resistance training produces comparable muscle hypertrophy to high-load training when sets are performed close to failure.
-Bodyweight exercises like Bulgarian split squats and single-leg calf raises place meaningful load on the working muscles.
-The key variable is effort — performing each set within 2–3 repetitions of failure, not stopping when it becomes uncomfortable.
+Bodyweight exercises like Bulgarian split squats and single-leg calf raises place meaningful load on.

 03